bt-dot-cs/badjudge/README.md

 </p>

 <p align="center">
-  ⚡ A repository for evaluating LLMs in generation tasks 🚀 ⚡ <br>
+  ⚡ A repository for backdoor attacking LLMs in generation tasks 🚀 ⚡ <br>
 </p>